JuliaAI/LearnAPI.jl/docs/src/index.md

 data_interface) (read as "observations") gives users and meta-algorithms access to an algorithm-specific representation of input data, which is also guaranteed to implement a standard interface for accessing individual observations, unless an algorithm explicitly opts out.
-The `fit` and `predict` methods consume these alternative representations of data.
+The `fit` and `predict` methods also consume these alternative representations of data.

 The fallback data interface is the [MLUtils.jl](https://github.com/JuliaML/MLUtils.jl) `getobs/numobs` interface, and if the input consumed by the algorithm already implements